tastyigniter/ti-ext-api/docs/index.md

 - **repository** - handles the data retrieval and manipulation
 - **request** - validates the request data

 A resource controller class is typically stored in the `src/ApiResources` directory of an extension.
-The resource controller class should extends the `Igniter\Api\Classes\ApiController` class, implements the `Igniter\Api\Http\Actions\RestController` class and define the `$restConfig` property with the configuration for the resource.
+The resource controller class should extend the `Igniter\Api\Classes\ApiController` class, implements the `Igniter\Api\Http\Actions\RestController` class and define the `$restConfig` property with the configuration for the resource.

 Here's an example of a custom API resource controller: